Top Ten Ways to Prove a Good Faith Marriage for Immigration

 • For all communications, make sure they don’t include any information about illegal or improper conduct or private details that you don’t want to share with the government.

-• If there are a lot of any type of communications between you (e.g., letters, SMS, emails, etc.), select about 10-15 that span the length of your relationship and that contain the most persuasive evidence of the validity of your relationship.
+• If there are a lot of any type of communications between you (e.g., letters, SMS, emails, etc.), select about 10-15 that span the length of your relationship and that contain the most persuasive evidence of the good faith relationship.

 • If you have a lot of emails, you can also print out a list of the emails between the two of you.
 Here are instructions for Microsoft Outlook users: